NachtBlade31/CredHive/README.md

 - `PUT /credits/{id}`: Update credit information for a specific user.
 - `DELETE /credits/{id}`: Delete credit information for a specific user.

+# FastAPI Endpoint Testing Tutorial

+## Using Postman

+1. **Download and Install Postman:**
+   - Download and install Postman from [here](https://www.postman.com/downloads/).

+2. **Set Up Environment Variables:**
+   - Create a new environment in Postman.
+   - Set the variable `base_url` to the address where your FastAPI server is running (e.g., `http://127.0.0.1:8000`).

+3. **Run the Endpoints:**
+   - Open the FastAPI collection in Postman.
+   - Select the environment you created.
+   - Run each request in the collection to test different endpoints.
+   - Include the `Authorization` header with the value `Bearer fake-token` for authenticated requests.

+## Using HTTPie

+1. **Install HTTPie:**
+   - If you haven't installed HTTPie, you can do so with the following commands:
+     ```bash
+     # On Linux
+     sudo apt-get install httpie

+     # On macOS
+     brew install httpie

+     # On Windows (requires Python)
+     pip install httpie
+     ```

+2. **Run Endpoints with HTTPie:**
+   - Open a terminal window.
+   - Use HTTPie to send requests to your FastAPI server.
+For example:
+     ```bash
+     # Get all credits
+     http GET http://127.0.0.1:8000/credits "Authorization:Bearer fake-token"

+     # Get credit by ID
+     http GET http://127.0.0.1:8000/credits/1 "Authorization:Bearer fake-token"

+     # Add new credit
+     http POST http://127.0.0.1:8000/credits "Authorization:Bearer fake-token" company_name="New Company" address="New Address" registration_date="2022-01-01" number_of_employees:=100 raised_capital:=1000000.0 turnover:=500000.0 net_profit:=200000.0 contact_number="1234567890" contact_email="new@example.com" company_website="http://www.newcompany.com" loan_amount:=500000.0 loan_interest:=5.0 account_status:=true

+     # Update credit by ID
+     http PUT http://127.0.0.1:8000/credits/1 "Authorization:Bearer fake-token" company_name="Updated Company" number_of_employees:=150 raised_capital:=1200000.0

+     # Delete credit by ID
+     http DELETE http://127.0.0.1:8000/credits/1 "Authorization:Bearer fake-token"
+     ```
+   - Adjust the URL and payload data based on your needs.

+These are basic examples, and you may need to adjust the requests based on the specific data and endpoints you want to test.
+Always ensure that the server is running and reachable before attempting to send requests.

 ## Data Model

 The credit information includes the following fields: